jafetgado/PyCanal/README.rst

 --------------
 If you find PyCanal useful, please cite:

-    Gado, J.E.
-(2020).
-Machine learning and bioinformatic insights into key enzymes for a bio-based circular economy (In preparation).
+    Gado, Japheth E., 2021, "Machine learning and bioinformatic insights into key enzymes for a bio-based circular economy".
+Theses and Dissertations: Chemical and Materials Engineering, 129.
+DOI: 10.13023/etd.2021.009.